 You may not be able to prevent a loved one from getting started on the path of abuse or addiction—after all, opiates are often prescribed without hesitation for simple medical needs such as dental surgery or a minor accident that sends you to the ER.
 But you can look out for symptoms if you think someone you care about is abusing pain killers or heroin.
 Look for very small pupils (known as being “pinned”).
 Look for sedation, mood swings, particularly a few hours at a time of euphoria, as well as depression, anxiety and irritability.
 Look for suspicious behavior such as stealing, lying, and withdrawal from activities.
 People who are addicted to pain medications are very good at finding out who they know who may have an unused prescription and stealthily stealing pills from a medicine cabinet.
 Delusions, paranoia, and worsening of any previous mental health issues are all common.
 It is not unusual for these individuals to file erroneous police reports or tell outlandish stories (that they may believe are true) due to paranoia and breaks with reality, or in order to cover up criminal activity such as stealing drugs or money, buying pills on the street, or engaging in sex for money or drugs.

-If someone you care about is dealing with addiction, try your best to get that person to admit to the addiction and agree to go into a detox program.
+If someone you care about is dealing with addiction, try your best to get that person to admit to the addiction and agree to go into a detox program like this new jersey sober living.
 Not all programs will take patients with opiate addiction, but more and more programs are popping up as this problem becomes bigger and bigger.
 Prepare yourself and the individual: opiate withdrawal is horrific.
 I had a patient tell me once that the first three days of detox kept him from even THINKING of using again, knowing that getting sober later on meant a repeat of detox.
 Many people suffer terrible nausea, vomiting, diarrhea, irritation, suicidal thoughts, pain, and a feeling of bugs crawling on their skin.
 Some people may have seizures, or in severe cases go into a coma.
 That’s why it’s very important to detox in a facility where there can be medical supervision.
 If the person won’t go for treatment, try to get a dose of naloxone, which can be given by even a lay person in the case of an overdose, and reverse the effects of the drugs before it’s too late.
 As part of the new laws, Narcan should be available over the counter in New York, the first state to do so.

 Hopefully with increased awareness and new laws more and more people will resist the urge to use these drugs in the first place and go for help if they get caught up in abuse and dependence.
 Modern medicine can be a wonderful thing, and the appropriate use of pain medications can make the difference between someone who can function in the world and someone who may spend much time bedridden.
 But opiates are very addictive drugs, and that is not always communicated to patients in the way that it should be.
 As the patients need more drugs, they buy them on the street, steal them, or move on to heroin.
 The downward spiral is very scary at that point, and it’s important to break that cycle.
 Hopefully we’re on the path to doing so.